yuvraj1107thapa/Cosmos/README.md

 ### A Social Media App to connect with people

+To get started and run the app:

+- Clone the project.
+- Run npm install to install the corresponding node packages
+- Run npm start to run the app on http://localhost:3000

 Features of the application:

 - Signup and Login to the application